ledangquangdangquang/CrossCompilation/README.md

 # Cross compilation of Qt6.5.1 for RPI
 This page shows steps to compile Qt6.5.1 for RPI.
 Hope this page will help those stuck at following official tutorial.
-Before start, it is highly recommended that you use the same Ubuntu 22.04.
+Before start, it is highly recommended that you use the same **Ubuntu 22.04**.
 At least not the older one.

 Click the follow image to view this tutorial on Youtube.